galetaire/spahousing/pages/posts/cost.md

 [![Coste de construcción](/images/costratio.png)](/images/costratio.png)

-- **Ratio between the average housing price and the average construction cost:**: if the ratio is (x), it means houses are being sold (x) times the price of production/construction.
+- **Ratio between the average housing price and the average construction cost:** if the ratio is (x), it means houses are being sold (x) times the price of production.

 [![Coste de materiales](/images/costchange.png)](/images/costchange.png)

-- **Cost of production, in percentage**: Percentage of change to build a new house year-over-year.
+- **Cost of production**: Percentage of annual change in construction costs.

 [![Tipo de vivienda](/images/typehouse.png)](/images/typehouse.png)

-- **Distribution of new houses build per type, in percentage**.
+- **Distribution of new houses build per type (in percentage)**: Single Family or Condominiums.

 # Interpretation and observations